Welcome to the “Attic”

 Ugly – From our rental stock, so many have already required substantial repair.
 Better models sold first.

-These were purchased through Collectors Armoury, and are made of plastic and metal with a few moving parts.
-Length – 38 inches; weight – 7 lbs. originally $240 ….. buy one today for only $51!
+These are the same ones sold throughout the USA, made of plastic and metal with a few moving parts.
+Length – 38 inches; weight – 7 lbs. originally $240 ….. buy one today for only $49!

 Another fantasy piece of mine.
 Spring steel blade from Indonesia, rattan handle, and my own fabricated steel dagger guard and pommel.
 It’s fight worthy and very pretty, but you know what is even better?
 It is so incredibly light!
 The entire weapon weighs less than 17 ounces!!
 Blade is 19″ long, just over 1″ at the widest, and the overall length of the sword is 26″.

 [the only one I ever made; original price $265] $193